di3g0bs0n/torrequests/README.md

 	"SessionID": "123456789"
 }

-# Request is sended with both headers (User-Agent and X-Custom-Header), and a Cookie (SessionID)
+# Request is sent with both headers (User-Agent and X-Custom-Header), and a Cookie (SessionID)
 r = tor.post('http://www.example.com', headers=header, cookies=cookie)

 if r.status_code == 200: